rtCamp/docs.rtcamp.com/rtmedia/developer/database-description/index.markdown

 privacy
     Privacy of this particular activity according to attached media. blog_id
     The id of the blog in a multisite install.
-For single wordpress site this will be always set to 1.
+For single wordpress site, this will be always set to 1.